Canada Day - July 1

 Canada Day

-The unification of Canadian territories into one dominion occurred in 1867.
-However, the holiday was officially legislated on May 15, 1879, under the name Dominion Day, reflecting Canada’s status as a dominion.
+The unification of Canadian territories into one dominion took place in 1867.
+The holiday was formally recognized in 1879 under the name Dominion Day, reflecting Canada’s status as a dominion.

-• If July 1 falls on a Sunday, the holiday is observed on Monday.
+• If July 1 falls on a Sunday, many celebrations and official observances shift to July 2.

-Canada Day is associated with happiness and pride.
-It is observed on July 1st each year.
+Canada Day is observed on July 1 each year.

 Observations